 2. Slop on SPF50+ broad-spectrum, water-resistant sunscreen

 Some tips when using sunscreen with children include:

-- Never use sunscreen as the only form of sun protection, as it does not offer complete protection.
+- Never use sunscreen as the only form of sun protection or to prolong the amount of time you or your child spends out in the sun, as it does not offer complete protection.

-- Store sunscreen under 30ºC and only use sunscreen within the expiry date.
+- Store sunscreen under 30ºC out of direct sunlight and only use sunscreen within the expiry date.